BrendanJenkins/airplane_classification/README.md

 ### Family Classification Models

 For the first task to classify the Family of the aircraft.
-For our first model we created our own CNN that contained 4 convolutional layers followed by 2 linear layers.
+For our first model, in the `Family_CNN.ipynb` notebook, we created our own CNN that contained 4 convolutional layers followed by 2 linear layers.
 This model did not perform as well as we would have liked, only getting the correct family 8% of the time.
 We expanded our accuracy metric to the top 5 accuracy, where if the correct label was in the top 5 probabilities it is counted as a correct prediction.
 The top 5 accuracy for this model was 23%.

 Since this was low, we decided to use the VGG-16 pre-trained model.
 We froze all the weights in the model except for the last linear layer.
 This resulted in a top 5 accuracy of 40%.
+This work was done in the `Family_VGG.ipynb` notebook.

 Correctly Classified Planes: